-(¥g) "Edible cannabis product" means a cannabis product intended to be used orally, in whole or in part, for human consumption.
-For purposes of this chapter, "edible cannabis product" includes cannabis products that dissolve or disintegrate in the mouth, but does not include any product otherwise defined as "cannabis concentrate."
+(¥q) "Edible cannabis product" means a cannabis product intended to be used orally, in whole or in part, for human consumption.
+For purposes of this chapter, "edible cannabis product" includes cannabis products that resemble conventional food or beverages and cannabis products that dissolve or disintegrate in the mouth, but does not include any product otherwise defined as "cannabis concentrate."